This article has been updated to include new stairlift guidance and information for 2021 (originally published June 6, 2019).

 How to Buy a Stairlift

 Many people are surprised to find how easy buying a stairlift can be.
 Despite frequent customer concerns, most staircases are suitable for a stairlift.
-Logistical questions and other practical concerns can be addressed during a free home visit.
+Logistical questions and other practical issues can be addressed by speaking to a stairlift expert over the phone or during a free home visit.
 During this time, measurements and options are reviewed and a firm price quote is given.
 When you’re ready, a local team will come and install your stairlift.
 It’s really as easy as 1, 2, 3.

-Whether you conducted some online research or spoke to someone over the phone, the next step in the process is a free, in-home assessment of your stairs.
-During this time, a stairlift expert will come to your home to take a look at your stairs and determine which stairlift is right for you.
+Whether you’ve conducted some online research, spoken to someone over the phone or even bought a stairlift online, the next step in the process is a free, in-home assessment of your stairs.
+During this time, a stairlift expert will come to your home to survey your stairs, measure and help you determine which stairlift is right for you (unless you’ve already chosen a stairlift model online).
 That means speaking with you to get a better idea of your physical needs and the unique set of options that will work best.
 That can mean mounting the hand control on the right-hand side, rather than the left, if one side of your body is weaker than the other, or fitting your stairlift with a powered swivel to make turning at the top easier.
 For the user, the focus is often on the stairs, but their ability to operate the stairlift is equally important.

 Once the stairlift expert has a clearer idea of some of the user’s needs, he or she will get to measuring the stairs.
 This survey includes determining the staircase width, which type of rail will be needed and how the rail will finish.
 They’ll also determine which side of the stairs work bests and if any obstructions, like a handrail or a door at the top, need to be removed or factored into the stairlift’s design.
 Once this piece has been completed, you’ll receive a full price quote, usually with a few different options to choose from.